6. RewriteRule Flags¶

 [E=!VAR]

-allows to unset a previously set environment variable named VAR.
+allows you to unset a previously set environment variable named VAR.

 Environment variables can then be used in a variety of contexts, including CGI programs, other RewriteRule directives, or CustomLog directives.